Despite series of scandals, China backs Hong Kong leader

-HONG KONG, June 2 Hong Kong leader Leung Chun-ying is facing fresh uncertainty over the political support he has from China after his campaign manager and close ally quit the cabinet last month because of a police investigation into his commodities trading business.
+HONG KONG Hong Kong leader Leung Chun-ying is facing fresh uncertainty over the political support he has from China after his campaign manager and close ally quit the cabinet last month because of a police investigation into his commodities trading business.

 It was the latest in a series of scandals to hit Leung since he took office last July in a move orchestrated by Beijing.
 In other embarrassments, his development minister has been arrested, there have been mass public protests against the government and opponents have attempted to impeach him.